 Quick Summary

-- Steroids can stay in your system between 4 to 12 hours, depending on the type.
+• Steroids typically stay in the system for about 4 to 12 hours, with the duration depending on the type of steroid used.

 What Are Steroids?